ShawLovesGames/DevJourney/Python-Lessons/Basics/03_Notes/Page_02.md

 - We mainly use it to loop a specific number of times
 - The set of numbers has its own data type called range
 - If one argument is used then it represents the stop value and the start value defaults at 0
-- If two arguement is used, the first argument represents the start value and the second argument represents the stop value
+- If two arguments are used, the first argument represents the start value and the second argument represents the stop value
-- If three argument is used, the first argument represents the start value, the second argument represents the stop value and the third argument represents the step value
+- If three arguments are used, the first argument represents the start value, the second argument represents the stop value and the third argument represents the step value